ECP-WarpX/WarpX/Docs/source/developers/python.rst

 There can also be instances created as needed.
 For example, for the particle species, an instance is created for each species listed in ``particles.species_names``.
-This gives a place to hold the parameters for the species, for instance ``electrons.mass``.
+This gives a place to hold the parameters for the species, e.g., ``electrons.mass``.

 The instances are then used to generate the input parameters.
 Each instance can generate a list of strings, one for each attribute.